Adult Parole Board Chairperson

 He was also a divisional chairperson of the Board and sat regularly in all its Divisions from 2013 to 2020.

 - he was Tasmania’s Commissioner for Children from 2004 to 2006

 - he was a member of the Victorian Bar for 16 years, having signed the Victorian Bar Roll in 1989, where he worked in family law, child welfare law, criminal law and administrative law

 - he began his legal career as a solicitor.

 Prior to entering the law, he had an eight-year career as a social worker in family support, mental health and child protection, working directly with children and vulnerable individuals.

 His Honour also served as a member of the Faculty Board of the Law School, Monash University for almost 10 years.

 Rachael Bolton is the Chief Administrative Officer of the Adult Parole Board.

-Ms Bolton is an experienced leader who has worked in a variety of leadership roles within State and Commonwealth government departments.
-Ms Bolton has extensive experience in building and strengthening teams, stakeholder engagement and proactively developing stakeholder relationships, and driving continuous improvement through innovation.
+Rachael is an experienced leader who has worked in a variety of leadership roles within State and Commonwealth government departments.
+She has extensive experience in building and strengthening teams, stakeholder engagement and proactively developing stakeholder relationships, and driving continuous improvement through innovation.

-Ms Bolton holds a Master of Business Administration (MBA) from the University of Canberra, a double degree in Arts and Economics from the Australian National University, as well as a Graduate Diploma in Human Rights Law from The University of Melbourne.
+Rachael holds a Graduate Diploma in Human Rights Law from the University of Melbourne, a Master of Business Administration (MBA) from the University of Canberra, and a double degree in Arts and Economics from the Australian National University.